elicia4/elicia4/README.md

 # About Me🐒

-- My main interests are system administration, Linux, and networking.
+- My main interests are Linux and networking.
 - I am using Ubuntu and Arco as my main operating systems.
 - I can configure a broad range of modern Linux distributions.
 - I can set up an Ubuntu Linux server.